Daniel Padilla: Personal life

+Kris Lawrence was commissioned by Padilla and co-owners to have created ambient theme music for J Castles (dubbed as "Disneyland of Tanauan") including instrumental and surrealistic soundscape with 3D soundtrack visual effects in each room.
+Jay Durias requested Lawrence to sing J Castles’ theme song, “Let There Be Lights” and finally “Sky Full of Colors,” at the fireworks finale of the park's launching.

 Public image

 Padilla opened a Twitter account in July 2011.
-He was named among the top ten most followed Twitter accounts in the Philippines in 2016, with 5,4 million followers.
+He was named among the top ten most followed Twitter accounts in the Philippines in 2016, with 5.4 million followers.
 Padilla, along with his co-actor Bernardo, received awards at the Push Awards, where the most influential stars online were recognized by ABS-CBN entertainment website PUSH.com.ph.

 Philanthropy and endorsement

 Daniel Padilla and two other Filipina singers were appointed by Organisasyon ng Pilipinong Mang-aawit (OPM) as OPM junior ambassadors on June 7, 2013, at the Pagcor Grand Theater during the finals night of the "OPM@PAGCOR 3: The Search for the Next Total OPM Performer".
 The aim is to encourage the youth to support and promote Original Pilipino Music.
 He is also brand ambassador of the Bureau of Internal Revenue (BIR).
 In July 2017 Padilla along with Bernardo was appointed as Cybersmile ambassador to fight against cyberbullying.

 Padilla was one of the artists who sent donations and gave a free concert at the Quezon City Memorial Circle on November 7, 2014, for the families of those who had been killed in the Typhoon Haiyan, known as the Yolanda typhoon.
 Padilla along with his mother were given a special award, the Bayani ng Haiyan ("Hero of Haiyan"), from the Haiyan Disaster Governance Initiative headed by film producer-actor Carlo Maceda, which stands as the communications director of the organization.
-In the same month Padilla was involved in another charity event.
+In the same month, Padilla was involved in another charity event.
 He led the star-studded basketball exhibition "Hoops for Hope" charity game at the court of the Mall of Asia Arena on November 16, 2014.
 The charity game aimed to help the children of World Vision Philippines and the Child Haus Foundation.

 In 2013, Padilla was listed as one of the biggest Filipino celebrity endorsers.
 He became the celebrity face of KFC in the Philippines.
 Padilla was also selected as the brand ambassador of local fashion brand Bench, as well as Pepsi, Nescafe, Honda, and Oishi.
 In 2015 Padilla was selected as the High Sierra endorser.